yii-tools/app/docs/guide/application.md

 ## Application

 The [Yii HTTP Application](https://github.com/yiisoft/yii-http) provides the `Application::class`, as well as the events and handlers needed to interact with HTTP.

 The package is implemented using [PSR-7](https://www.php-fig.org/psr/psr-7/) and [PSR-15](https://www.php-fig.org/psr/psr-15/) standards.

-The following example shows how to create configuration for the Appl, using [Yii HTTP Application](https://github.com/yiisoft/yii-http) package:
+The following example shows how to create configuration for the application, using a [Yii HTTP Application](https://github.com/yiisoft/yii-http) package.

 ```php
 <?php